Construction Project Management and Scheduling: Complete Guide to Tools, Methods, and Best Practices

 Case Study 1: High-Rise Building in Dubai

-Case Study 2: Highway Expansion in the U.S.
+Case Study 2: Highway Expansion in the United States

 Case Study 3: Hospital Construction in Southeast Asia